FinnishCancerRegistry/popEpi/cran-comments.md

 * when user settings are changed using `par()`, there is an immediate call to `on.exit` to return the settings to the pre-modified ones

+I get one NOTE due to adding references to DESCRIPTION::Description: R CMD check seems to think that peoples' names are potentially mis-spelled.
+There does not seem to be a way to avoid this.

 Below are a bunch of checks I ran using winbuilder and rhub.

 * R-oldrel = R version 4.0.5 (2021-03-31)